 As with choosing a doctor for a human, while you can’t assess all aspects of a veterinarian’s technical skills and expertise, you can judge many factors central to good medical care for your pet.

-What Do Their Clients Say?
+What Do Clients Say?

-You can be reasonably confident that every veterinarian is intelligent and well-trained.
+Most veterinarians are intelligent and well-trained.
 In addition to completing four years of college and four years of veterinary school, almost all have undergone several additional years of practical training in a clinical setting.
 For many years it has been more difficult to obtain admission to veterinary schools than to medical schools, and to qualify to practice, graduates must pass an exam that’s as difficult as the one for physicians.

 Apparently, the decision to become a vet usually goes hand-in-hand with a good attitude.
-But while most of the feedback we receive is favorable, not every vet has all the qualities you want: Some practices received low scores on many survey questions.
+We surveyed pet owners in seven major metro areas and most of the feedback we received for veterinary practices was favorable.
+But some practices received low scores on many survey questions.

-As in choosing a physician, you should consider several other factors before deciding that a vet is right for your pet and for you.
+Consider several other factors before deciding that a vet is right for your pet and for you.

 Which Animals Do They Treat?